jdleesmiller/jdleesmiller.github.io/_posts/2019-01-01-driverless-race-car-deep-learning.markdown

 I prepared this talk for the 2018 Holtzbrinck Publishing Group AI Day.
 I would like to thank the organizers for giving me the impetus to finally write this talk and for providing the video.

+The code for this project is [open source](https://github.com/jdleesmiller/carnd-cloning).

 If you've read this far, perhaps you should [follow me on twitter](https://twitter.com/jdleesmiller), or maybe even [join our team](https://www.overleaf.com/jobs). `:)`

 &nbsp;